kjetilv/statiktalk/README.md

 ```kotlin
 interface HelloWorld {

     @Message(eventName = "socialStuff")
     fun hello(name: String, greeting: String? = null)
 }
 ```

-In this case, senders and implementors will agree on the common event name by default, while still allowing explicit overrides at register/send time.
+In this case, senders and implementors will agree on the common event name by default.
+Explicit overrides at register/send time will still take precedence.

 ## Finer points

 ### Required values

-We do required values, statically as well:
+Required values are supported as well:

 ```kotlin
 rapids.handleHelloWorld(